Sage-Bionetworks/projectLive_NF/README.md

 ## Development pipeline:
 1. Please branch off of develop branch
 2. Reference the issue you are working on in the new branch name (eg. user/issueX)
-3. Make your additions, test locally, and then file a PR against develop (1 review required).
+3. Make your additions, test locally, and then file a PR against develop (no review required).
-4. Once the changes have been deployed in testprojectlive and tested, PR against master.
+4. Once the changes have been deployed in testprojectlive and tested, PR against master (1 review required).
 Note - as with all Shiny apps, touch restart.txt any time you make changes to make sure they are reflected in your testing.

 ## Setting up the app in Shiny server: